lesibius/F-Option-Pricing/README.md

 Initially, all functions were put in the same file.
 Functions are now located in different files for a matter of readability of the program.

+If you wish to test this application, it is advised to put the Util.fs file before other files in your Visual Studio environment.

 ## Further Improvement

 In future versions, I would like to add an Excel module that would use a pre-formatted workbook to allow the user to change the parameters (strike, type, number of trajectories...) directly from Excel.

+More comments will be added as the software grows.